giovannibieller/inito-wp/README.md

 You can find the JSON to import in `/imports` folder.
 SEO imports are used for POST, PAGE, TAXONOMY

+## Customize Editor Theme

+You can customize colors and font sizes of the editor theme changing the `theme.json` file in the root of the project.

 ## Build project